Do patients have to pay for clinical trials?

 Travel costs and other expenses.
 When traveling for clinical trials, patients may have to spend money to get to the research site and pay for meals away from home.
 In some cases, the sponsor may offer reimbursement for these line items or offer transportation services directly.

 Copays and deductibles.
 If a participant’s insurance plan requires them to pay co-pays and deductibles, those are costs that may be incurred for routine site visits, or they may be covered by the sponsor.

 What about paid clinical trials?

-- Will I be reimbursed for travel or meals?
+- Will I be reimbursed for travel, meals, or childcare?
+If so, how?

-- A letter from your doctor that explains the trial or why the trial is medically necessary
+- A doctor’s letter that explains the trial or why the trial is medically necessary.

 - A letter from other outside supporters of the trial, such as a patient advocacy group.

-It's important to understand the costs you'll be responsible for when participating in a trial, but don't feel overwhelmed: the trial team is there to help.
+It is important for clinical trial participants to understand the costs they’ll be responsible when participating in a clinical trial, but fortunately, the trial team is there to help.
 Interested in finding a clinical trial near you?
 Start your search below.